NZ Taxonomy

 Why does NZ need a sustainable finance taxonomy?

-An Aotearoa New Zealand Sustainable Finance Taxonomy (NZ Taxonomy) provides recognisable definitions that can be used by investors and capital providers looking to make investments into the global transition to a low emissions economy.
+An Aotearoa New Zealand Sustainable Finance Taxonomy (NZ Taxonomy) provides recognisable definitions that can be used by investors and capital providers who want to make investments into the global transition to a low emissions economy.

 A common language and approach is preferable to individual organisations creating their own definitions.
 The standardisation will reduce friction and accelerate the pace and scale of capital flow towards better outcomes.